aw-leigh/comfyui-frame-deleter/README.md

 ## Features

-- **Frame scrubber** — drag a slider to seek through the batch instantly
+- **Frame scrubber** — drag a slider to seek through the batch instantly; dropped frame positions are marked with red ticks on the track so you can see the distribution of your cuts at a glance
 - **Prev / Next buttons** — step through frames one at a time
 - **Drop / Restore toggle** — mark the current frame for deletion or undo it
+- **Preview mode** — toggle between editing and a live preview of the final cut result; the scrubber and Prev / Next remap to only the surviving frames so you can play through the output as it will appear
 - **Dropped-frames bubble list** — a scrollable panel shows all marked frames; click any bubble to jump straight to that frame
 - **Live preview** — the current frame is rendered inside the node, with a red ❌ overlay when it is marked for deletion
 - **Non-destructive** — nothing is modified until you click **Confirm Cuts & Resume**; cancelling the queue discards all selections and returns the original batch untouched